 Named after the Santa Croce Cathedral, it is a big, rectangular square in the center of the city.
 Here the Calcio Fiorentino is played every year.
-There are also some important buildings like and when can find on this square the Palazzo dell’Antella, the Palazzo Cocchi-Serristori (main office of center of Florence quarter) and the Dante’s statue.
+There are also some important buildings on this square the Palazzo dell’Antella, Palazzo Cocchi-Serristori (main office of the center of Florence quarter) and Dante’s statue.

 PIAZZA SAN LORENZO